jhvanderschee/jekyllcodex/_without-plugin/slider.md

 Step 1.
 Download the file [slider.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/slider.html)
 <br />Step 2.
 Save the file in the '_includes' directory of your project
 <br />Step 3.
-Make sure you load the Bootstrap CSS in your head and jQuery and Bootstrap JS in your footer
+Make sure you load Twitter Bootstrap 3.3.7 and add this to your layout:
-<br />Step 4.
-Add the following statement to your layout where you want the slider to appear:

 ```
 {% raw %}{% if page.slider %}
   {% include slider.html height="50" unit="%" transition="slide" duration="7" %}
 {% endif %}{% endraw %}
 ```
-Step 5.
-Add the following YML to the head of your Markdown file:
+Step 4.
+Add this YML to the head of your Markdown file:

 ```
 slider: